 If you live in a hurricane-prone area, you might want to add hurricane shutters or install straps to secure your roof to your home.

-"The standard market will be more likely to insure you if you've taken certain appropriate measures to mitigate the likelihood of wind damage," says Chris Hackett, director of personal lines policy for the Property Casualty Insurers Association of America.
+"The standard market will be more likely to insure you if you've taken certain appropriate measures to mitigate the likelihood of wind damage," says Chris Hackett, senior director of personal lines policy for the Property Casualty Insurers Association of America.

 The Insurance Institute for Business & Home Safety has information on its website on how to protect your home from various types of disasters.